 - Eben Nealley (1807-1888) Tavern keeper of the Quamphegan Hotel on Main and Parks Street, near the Landing.
 Read more about the Quamphegan Hotel.

 - Dr. Charles Trafton (1787-1855) Physician with extensive practice in South Berwick.
-His home stood on the present site of South Berwick Town Hall.
+His home stood on the later site of South Berwick Town Hall.
 Read more about Dr. Trafton.

 The town report of 1898 records a gift to the town of funds for “fencing” and a driveway at the cemetery, provided in the will of Hon.
 Albert Goodwin of Lynn, MA, originally from Berwick.
 This bequest may have led to the construction of the granite retaining wall that borders Agamenticus Road today.

 In the 1930s the Works Projects Administration (WPA) mapped the cemetery and noted graves of veterans.
 This map, held at the Maine Archives and posted online by the Digital Public Library of America, shows that the WPA counted one grave of a veteran of the Revolutionary War, one from the War of 1812, 45 from the Civil War, and one from World War I. The number of veterans buried here since then is unknown.